 I can also check this failed login directly in Azure and my registered app in enterprise applications and there in the Activity section and Sign-ins.

-The reason for is that our registered web app is not allowed to return a token which is needed from OAuth implicit flow.
+The reason for is that our registered web app is not allowed to return an ID token.

 To enable our application to issue access tokens , we first have to configure it under Azure AD -> App registrations -> (select your web app) -> Authentication